Notts seal promotion to Championship top flight

-County Championship: Nottinghamshire seal promotion to top flight
+County Championship: Nottinghamshire bonus points secure promotion back to Division One

 Last updated on .From the section Counties